michaelschwobe/mac-dev-setup/README.md

 echo '[[ ! -f ~/.p10k.zsh ]] || source ~/.p10k.zsh' >> ~/.zshrc
 ```

-Restart you’re CLI for this to take effect, or run:
+Restart your CLI for this to take effect, or run:

 ```sh
 p10k configure